 Key Attraction 1: The Tower Bridge

 History says that the brainchild of the masterpiece was Sir John Wolfe Barry and Sir Horace Jones, two eminent architects and designers.
 Standing in grandeur with its 213 feet high towers and a length of almost 800 feet, the bridge glorifies the history of London.
-An interesting part of the bridge is the central part, which connects the two towers, can be lifted at a certain angle for the river boats, cruises and steamers to pass through.
-So if you are wondering how to spend one day in London, the tower bridge is must enter your list.
+An interesting part of the bridge is the central part, which connects the two towers, which can be lifted at a certain angle for the riverboats, cruises, and steamers to pass through.
+So if you are wondering how to spend one day in London, the tower bridge is a must to enter your list.

 Key Attraction 2: The Big Ben

 When I thought of how to spend one day in London, pictures of Big Ben started flashing in front of my eyes.
 The moment I saw the iconic clock tower, in reality, I was astonished.
 Hoisted inside the Elizabeth tower, the majestic tower clock Big Ben will greet you with its melodious chimes.
 I stood awestruck at the sight of its towering grandeur.

 The bell is said to weigh about 15.1 tons with its every hand of length 9 feet and 14 feet respectively.
 The height of the clock tower is almost 320 feet from ground level.
 The clock is the brainchild of Edmund Beckett Denison who worked in conjunction with astronomer Sir George Airy and Edward Dent, a clockmaker.

 If you wish to relax and enjoy the entire London from a bird’s eye view, the London Eye or the Millennium Wheel is the answer.
 It is the tallest observation wheel in Europe providing scintillating views of the magnificent city.
 Riding the wheel and clicking some fabulous pictures is what a photographer crazes for.
 There are entry fee charges and the ride takes about 30 to 45 minutes to complete.